Concerned about a child's development in your care?

 Provides services for children from 3-5 years who have identified special needs and meet state guidelines.
 Services include: screenings, evaluations, speech and other therapies "The goal of the Alamance-Burlington Schools Exceptional Children's Division is to educate children with exceptionalities and foster their independence, enabling them to become contributing and productive citizens.
 Our Division provides specially designed instruction to children with a broad spectrum of abilities and disabilities, striving to promote their cognitive, physical, social/emotional, and vocational development."

-For issues pertaining to parents or family conditions contact Alamance County Health Department, Care Coordination for Children (CC4C) at (336) 227-0101.
+For issues pertaining to parents or family conditions contact Case Management for At-Risk Children (CMARC)

-For Birth up to age 3 contact the Children's Developmental Services Association (CDSA) at 111 Piedmont Avenue, Gibsonville, NC 27249
+For Birth up to age 3 contact the Children's Developmental Services Association (Alamance, Caswell, Guilford, Randolph, Rockingham Counties)

 Determining Eligibility- Only the CDSA determines if a child is eligible.
 CDSAs use various methods and procedures to make this decision.
 Examples include standardized measures of child health and development; interviews and discussions with families; and observations of the child in home or play settings.
 The CDSA will work to link families with appropriate local resources if a child is found ineligible.